 The risk increases when workers lift items above shoulder height or below knee height, move heavy items, carry or move items over long distances, or work at a fast pace.

-The best approach is to review your work practices and substitute manual handling with mechanical loading and unloading systems wherever possible.
+The best approach is to review your work practices and substitute hazardous manual handling with mechanical loading and unloading systems wherever possible.

 Manufacturers, suppliers, importers and customers can also provide you with information on the safest methods to receive, store and despatch their goods to minimise risk for all parties.